 Table of Contents

-Alternative tasks and more individualised instruction in small-group activities, which co-teaching makes feasible, are beneficial to students at all academic levels.
-Moreover, co-teaching within a general education framework provides more targeted and individualised training, boosting access to the general education curriculum while reducing stigma for children with exceptional needs.
+Co-teaching enables students at all academic levels to participate in small-group activities with more teacher attention and alternate assignments.
+Moreover, co-teaching within a general education framework provides more targeted and individualised training, boosting access to the curriculum and reducing stigma for children with exceptional needs.
 Furthermore, children get the chance to develop their understanding of and empathy for students with special needs.
 Besides, thanks to the instructors’ mutual support of one another’s professional development and the interchange of instructional strategies, students with special needs are more likely to obtain a consistent education.

 What is Co-Teaching?